COMMUNITY VOICES

 • Anything that makes you uncomfortable

-Share your story as fully anonymous, first name only, profession only, or with full attribution - your choice.
+You can appear as fully anonymous, first name only, profession only, or with full attribution.

-We'll send you the final version before publishing.
-You can request changes or withdraw at any time.
+We send you the final version before it goes live.
+You can request changes or pull it entirely.

-Your contact information is never shared with third parties.
-We use it only to follow up on your submission.
+Your contact information stays with us.
+We only use it to follow up on your submission.

-Published on our website, shared on social media, included in advocacy materials, and potentially cited in media coverage of encryption issues.
+Published on this site, shared on social media, included in advocacy materials, and potentially cited in press coverage of encryption issues.